 This recipe for Sweet Spicy Slow Cooker Nuts works with just about any nuts you’d like to use.
 The original Midwestern Living recipe suggests cashews, almonds, hazelnuts & pecans.
 I was so shocked at the price of pecans last time I went to the store I just stuck with almonds which I usually get at Costco or Aldi.

 Nuts can be expensive, so check the bulk bin or buying clubs for the best prices, and the Aldi price was just as good as the Costco price.
+If you have a farm supply store, they can be a surprising place to find great bargains on all kinds of nuts.
 Fall is the time of year to clean out your stash of nuts from the previous year and put them to use before restocking.
 You’ll find nuts at their low in the fall after harvest and up through the Thanksgiving, Christmas and New Year’s sales.
+To see what else you should be stocking up on during the season, see my post on Winning at the Grocery, Winter Holidays.

 Sweet Spicy Slow Cooker Nuts